Abdullah-Akmal/-Evaluating-Educational-Infrastructure-in-Pakistan-Using-Excel-/README.md

 - Water Access: Provide filtration units or boreholes.
 - Medium of Instruction: Train teachers and supply resources for bilingual/English instruction.
 - Data Culture: Improve regular data collection and visualization to inform decisions.

 ---

-## Tools & Technologies

-- Microsoft Excel: Core tool for data cleaning, pivot tables, and dashboard visuals.
-- Pivot Tables/Charts: For dynamic visual analysis by district, type, and gender.
-- Manual Cleaning: Invalid or extreme values converted to NULL or 0.

----